SteamInputInfo/SteamInputWiki/docs/advanced/mode_shifting.md

 For example you can mode shift the right pad from a mouse to a directional pad while the left grip is held down allowing you to use extra controls without taking your thumb off of the right pad.

-It is accessed at the top right of the configuration menu for the following inputs:
+Modeshifting is accessed at the top right of the configuration menu for the following inputs:

 * The left and right triggers
 * The left and right touchpads